jsdclxvi/Reforestation/README.md

-## If at first you don't succeed, sky diving is not for you!
+## How can you tell a vampire has a cold?
+They start coffin.